mewza/freedom_pool/README.md

 but I still recommend that you measure your app's memory usage and pre-grow it for entire app's usage, because ExtendPool() uses realloc() and it isn't thread-safe, so you can't do cross-thread stuff.

-LICENSE: Free to use to anyone for any purposes!
-Because I didn't come up with original concept, although I did, but someone already done it, so I decided to just released my wrapper solution for free because of this.
-Go ahead use it as you wish...
-It speed up my app by about 30%, not kidding...
+LICENSE: Freeware- use it as you please.
+As is.
+Because I didn't come up with original concept, although I thought of it before I discovered someone already done it, decided to releasse my wrapper.

-I hope your app will run faster and this code will benefit you/your company...
-Enjoy.
+It will speed up your app by about 30%, not kidding...
+Enjoy

 Dmitry